paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 comment="allow adding candidates with + and use condorcet rule, maybe make a custom pairwise comparison between the middle option, which cant be moved, and any other option.
 And you cant move the voters either" id="middle_sim" %}

 So how do you find the middle option?
-Well, you could hold a vote.
-And you have all the options in this vote.
-And what happens is that you'll find out that people will pick a side, and you end up dividing people into these little groups.
-It's common sense.
-If you only say pick one, then they pick their side and they vote for it.
-And it's kind of random which side wins.
-And that's a win with maybe with less than 25% of people… so what's going on here… well, people split into little groups, and that's the problem.
+Well, you could hold a vote and ask everyone to pick one option out of all the options.
+What happens is that people will pick a side, and you end up dividing people into little groups.
+It's kind of random which side wins, and that's a win with maybe with less than 25% of people.
+That hardly seems like a win.

 {% include sim.html link='[link](https://paretoman.github.io/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSPW_CQAz9K9HNN8T3mXTM0K0SBcSSMFyrCNKmpAowoKr97fX5laUInXS2z_bL83O-VKke2pas1RTsVrd868qwYww_RZefbNSGavaC1-Rou9WKpMtxiStzbNVDqZWT28sduMLom8O1kTOlvjmcqe5m6rsZKuVzlBnl0CAEIQIjAiUKMEyAHFv-nGfD2KSVYRx-NIxj2BgYwBiHEoaxbABjIqIKUS0NthSilCUhSVgjvdYiD0KWkVrSfycXB6SBaTEusWBW8wqUE9js0NUxV8dmobPjpNf9h3ZBCLiIFYGuw9Ae4nlGVT-dWk6XNBbL9NZ1h-Y87_q5aNJ84OipT6ditU-v7xxs-t1u6IvNMI6Jw8U8fExF0zyzv973xeN0notVn47T4dgpxfAQ00MCDzG9h4GYHux8JTN4iBlKGJLKgM0GrCR4kYh_WRUAETBZqMVETBbRG7GElzSO02l9-ex53sV4ntM4nC7q-xe0u0DUBgMAAA)'